nikitavoloboev/data/focusing/rules.md

 - One task at a time.
 No distractions.
 Always [mindful](../mindfulness/mindfulness.md) of my actions & thoughts.
 Be calm.
 Value time.
 - First make it work.
 Then optimize.
 - [Ask questions](../research/asking-questions.md).
 Be honest, clear & concise.
 Document thoughts/processes/knowledge.
 Learn/Build in public.
 - [Simplify & minimize](../minimalism/minimalism.md) everything.
 Don't repeat myself.
 Remove friction.
 Focus on essentials.
 Use what I need.
+[Focus on things I can control](https://twitter.com/techgirl1908/status/1450569064414388233).
 - Cut out noise (no analytics, likes..).
 No time wasted.
 Decide on what matters to me.
 Focus on it.
 Maximize impact & growth.
 Filter consumed information to optimize for signal.
 - Learn from mistakes.
 [Reflect](../looking-back/looking-back.md).
 Adapt to changes.
 Think deeply (from first principles).
 Move in right direction.
 [Move fast](https://news.ycombinator.com/item?id=27691586).
 No regrets.
 - Embrace change.
 Be proactive.
 Be bold, fearless & open.
 Take ownership.
 Never give up.
 Never complain.